Company formation : the extractable overview

 - Non-Compliance with Labor Laws: Ensure compliance with labor laws to avoid costly fines, lawsuits, or reputational damage.

-Executing a Merger and Acquisition (M&A) or establishing a Joint Venture (JV) in Turkey is a high-stakes tactical operation governed primarily by the Turkish Commercial Code (TTK No. 6102), the Law on the Protection of Competition (No. 4054), and the Foreign Direct Investment Law (No. 4875).
+Executing a Merger and Acquisition (M&A) or establishing a Joint Venture (JV) is a high-stakes tactical operation governed primarily by the Commercial Code (TTK No. 6102), the Law on the Protection of Competition (No. 4054), and the Foreign Direct Investment Law (No. 4875).
 Whether structuring a Share Purchase Agreement (SPA) or executing an Asset Sale (Malvarlığı Devri), foreign institutional investors mandate exhaustive Legal Due Diligence to unearth hidden liabilities—such as off-balance-sheet labor debts (Severance Pay obligations transferring under Article 6 of the Labor Law), pending tax audits, or precarious administrative licenses.
-A critical regulatory hurdle is obtaining mandatory clearance from the Turkish Competition Authority (Rekabet Kurumu) if the transaction exceeds defined financial thresholds (Turnover Limits), to prevent the creation of dominant market monopolies.
-Furthermore, transactions involving publicly traded entities trigger the stringent oversight of the Capital Markets Board (SPK), necessitating Mandatory Tender Offers (Çağrı Yükümlülüğü) if management control shifts.
+A critical regulatory hurdle is obtaining mandatory clearance from the Competition Authority (Rekabet Kurumu) if the transaction exceeds defined financial thresholds (Turnover Limits), to prevent the creation of dominant market monopolies.
+Transactions involving publicly traded entities also trigger the stringent oversight of the Capital Markets Board (SPK), necessitating Mandatory Tender Offers (Çağrı Yükümlülüğü) if management control shifts.
 Serka Law Firm engineers these multi-million dollar deals with military precision, acting as the exclusive legal shield for the buy-side.
-We lock in the transaction through robust Letters of Intent (LoI) and Non-Disclosure Agreements (NDA), enforce uncompromising Representations and Warranties (R&W) backed by Escrow mechanizations or Indemnification clauses, and navigate the bureaucratic labyrinth of the Turkish Trade Registry to finalize closing conditions (Condition Precedents).
+We lock in the transaction through robust Letters of Intent (LoI) and Non-Disclosure Agreements (NDA), enforce uncompromising Representations and Warranties (R&W) backed by Escrow mechanizations or Indemnification clauses, and work through the bureaucratic labyrinth of the Trade Registry to finalize closing conditions (Condition Precedents).

 SECTION I: The Geometry of the Deal: Share Purchase vs. Asset Purchase